-With endless picturesque scenes that reflect the conditions that runaway slaves had to travel through en route to freedom, Adkins Arboretum serves as the ideal backdrop to provide information about the little-known historical relationship that exists between nature and the Underground Railroad.
+With endless picturesque scenes that reflect the conditions freedom seekers encountered en route to freedom, Adkins Arboretum serves as the ideal backdrop to provide information about the little-known historical relationship that exists between nature and the Underground Railroad.

 For more information, visit: